Insurers step up pitch for Obamacare as government slashes its effort

 News headlines about changes in the government's support of Obamacare and Trump’s tweets have raised fears that all program subsidies are ending.
 The government has also cut the enrollment period in half, to six weeks. (tmsnrt.rs/2k1HAlV)

-Adding to the confusion, insurers like Anthem Inc have sharply raised monthly premiums on the most popular Obamacare plans to account for reduced government funding, or pulled out of dozens of U.S. counties.
+Adding to the confusion, insurers like Anthem Inc (ANTM.N) have sharply raised monthly premiums on the most popular Obamacare plans to account for reduced government funding, or pulled out of dozens of U.S. counties.
 As a result, many Obamacare customers may need to change health plans for 2018, either to work with a different insurer or in response to price increases.

 “I still run into people who are wondering, am I still going to have a plan next year?”
 Independence Blue Cross Chief Executive Officer Daniel Hilferty said in an interview.